ec-jrc/lisflood-code/docs/3_step4_model-initialisation/index.md

 This behaviour provides a convenient and simple way to initialise the soil moisture state of the upper soil layer.
 Suppose we want to do a simulation of the year 1995.
 We obviously don't know the state of the soil at the beginning of that year.
 However, we can get around this by starting the simulation a bit earlier than 1995, say one year.
 In that case we use the year 1994 as a *spin-up* period, assuming that by the start of 1995 the influence of the initial conditions (i.e. 1-1-1994) is negligible.

-Even though the use of a sufficiently long spin-up period usually results in a correct initialisation of many state variables, the time needed to initialise any storage component of the model is dependent on its specific water average residence time.
+Even though the use of a sufficiently long spin-up period usually results in a correct initialisation of many state variables, the time needed to initialise any storage component of the model is dependent on its specific average residence time of the water.
 As briefly shown above, the moisture content of the upper soil layer tends to respond relatively quickly to meteorological forcing variables (precipitation, evapo(transpi)ration).
 As a result, relatively short spin-up periods are sufficient to initialise this storage component.
 At the other extreme, the response of the (thick) lower soil layers and of the lower groundwater zone is generally very slow.

 To explain the challenge of the adequate initialization of the lower groundwater zone, we resume here the content presented in [this chapter](https://ec-jrc.github.io/lisflood-model/2_13_stdLISFLOOD_groundwater/) of OS LISFLOOD Model Documentation.